BrainardLab/OLApproach_Psychophysics/README.md

-# OLPsychophysics
+# OLApproach_Psychophysics
-Code for One Light psychophysics approach.
+Code for Aguirre/Brainard One Light psychophysics approach.